 Baseball Batting Rules

 Both teams follow a strict batting order that they determine at the start of each game.
 The batting order is a list of nine batters and their positions on the field.
-The batting order can not be changed, unless a substitution is made, in which the rules of baseball subsitions apply.
-Each player gets a chance to bat and won't get to bat again until each batter in the order has made a plate appearance.
+Each player gets a chance to bat and won’t get to bat again until each batter in the order has made a plate appearance.
+The batting order can not be changed unless a substitution is made, in which the rules of baseball substitutions apply.

-At the start of each inning, the batter order continues from the last player to bat in the previous inning.
-Managers can make an appeal to the umpire if they believe a batter bats out of turn.
+At the start of each inning, the batting order continues from the last player to bat in the previous inning.
+Managers can appeal to the umpire if they believe a batter bat out of turn.
 However, if a mistake is made and no appeal is made, the game will continue as normal.

 Batter’s Box Violation

-When a player steps up to bat, he stands in the batter's box, the adjacent area to home plate.
-Batters can not leave the batter's box once the pitcher begins his pitching motion.
+Batters can’t leave the batter’s box once the pitcher begins their pitching motion.
 If the batter leaves the box, the umpire will call a strike or ball as normal.
 There are two legal pitching motions in baseball called set and windup.
-An automatic strike will be called on the batter if he refuses to step into the batter's box.
-Batters must keep at least one foot inside the batter's box while swinging during the at bat.
-Batters can leave the box if they:
+An automatic strike will be called on the batter if they refuse to step into the batter’s box.
+Batters must keep at least one foot inside the batter’s box while swinging during the at-bat.

-If the pitcher has not started his motion, the batter or another player or manager on the team can request "time" from the umpire allowing him to leave the batter's box.
+If the pitcher has not started his motion, the batter, another player, or manager on the team can request “time” from the umpire, allowing the batter to leave the batter’s box.
 Calling time is sometimes used to make a substitution, for injuries, and for taking a break in between swings.